Premiership of Keir Starmer: Immigration

 On 10 July 2025, Starmer announced that a new 'one in, one out' migrant deal with France would begin within weeks.
 In early September 2025, it was reported that 3,567 people had arrived on the UK's shores since the deal with France was ratified in August, however returns had not yet commenced.
-On 15 September 2025, the first 'one in, one out' migrant flight, which was due to fly one migrant from London to Paris on an Air France flight, was cancelled due to protests from charities and threats of legal action.
+On 15 September 2025, the first "one in, one out" migrant flight, which was due to fly one migrant from London to Paris on an Air France flight, was cancelled due to protests from charities and threats of legal action.
 On 16 September 2025, deportation flights were cancelled again due to legal challenges and protests.
-Further that day it was reported that a 25-year-old Eritrean asylum seeker who had arrived on a small boat on 12 August 2025, would not be deported as planned on the 17 September, after he won his High Court bid to have the removal temporarily blocked.
+Further that day, it was reported that a 25-year-old Eritrean asylum seeker who had arrived on a small boat on 12 August 2025 would not be deported as planned on 17 September, after he won his High Court bid to have the removal temporarily blocked.